-- beet embedart [-f IMAGE] QUERY: embed images into the every track on the albums matching the query.
-If the -f (--file) option is given, then use a specific image file from the filesystem; otherwise, each album embeds its own currently associated album art. - beet extractart [-a] [-n FILE] QUERY: extracts the images for all albums matching the query.
+• beet embedart [-f IMAGE] QUERY: embed images into the every track on the albums matching the query.
+If the -f (--file) option is given, then use a specific image file from the filesystem; otherwise, each album embeds its own currently associated album art.
+The command prompts for confirmation before making the change unless you specify the -y (--yes) option.

+- beet extractart [-a] [-n FILE] QUERY: extracts the images for all albums matching the query.
 The images are placed inside the album folder.
 You can specify the destination file name using the -n option, but leave off the extension: it will be chosen automatically.
 The destination filename is specified using the art\filename configuration option.
 It defaults to cover if it's not specified via -o nor the config.
 Using -a, the extracted image files are automatically associated with the corresponding album. - beet extractart -o FILE QUERY: extracts the image from an item matching the query and stores it in a file.
 You have to specify the destination file using the -o option, but leave off the extension: it will be chosen automatically. - beet clearart QUERY: removes all embedded images from all items matching the query.
 (Use with caution!)